Investment Casting Materials for Custom Metal Parts

 Stainless Steel Investment Casting Materials

-Stainless steel is one of the most widely used materials in investment casting because of its excellent corrosion resistance, strength, clean surface quality, and versatility.
-It is suitable for components used in fluid systems, medical equipment, food processing, marine environments, and other applications where durability and surface reliability are important.
-Stainless steel castings also support secondary machining well for critical sealing faces, holes, and assembly areas.
+Stainless steel is widely used in investment casting because it offers a strong balance of corrosion resistance, strength, clean surface quality, and machinability.
+It is commonly selected for components used in fluid systems, food equipment, medical equipment, marine-related hardware, pump and valve assemblies, and general industrial applications.

 Typical Advantages